science64/Orion/README.md

 By adding such an endpoint you will be able to use it by writing at the beginning of the chat `s: Why is the sky blue?` and the answer will be based on the context returning from the "rag endpoint"

-An advanced option for those using Google Gemini may be to use "Grounding with Google Search", this feature is not implemented here and has a cost of $35 / 1K grounding requests.

 # Cors
 To get around CORS errors when working with SambaNova the API request will pass through `cors-proxy.php` which will forward the request to the desired platform.
 This will not hide your IP address, just forward the request.